gnocchixyz/gnocchi/doc/source/resource_types.rst

 ================

 Gnocchi offers different resource types to manage your resources.
-Each resource type has its specific typed attributes.
-All resource types are subtype of the `generic` type.
+Each resource type has strongly typed attributes.
+All resource types are subtypes of the `generic` type.

 Immutable attributes are attributes that cannot be modified after the resource